 A business professional dress code is relatively simple to define: a suit and tie, pantsuit or professional dress or skirt.
 Business casual attire can be trickier to define and can vary by company, industry or even region.
 But regardless, more employees are looking for the option to dress more casually at work.

 You’ve probably heard the phrase “look good, feel good.”
 Cliche as these are, a study by ScienceDirect has proven that the clothes you wear can influence your psychological processes.
 This phenomenon is known as enclothed cognition.

-Since an employee’s performance can be linked to how they feel about their appearance, employers are giving their staff more freedom to wear what they want.
+Since an employee’s mindset and performance can be linked to how they feel about their appearance, employers are giving their staff more freedom to wear what they want.

-"A major nationwide bank just announced that employees can wear jeans in the corporate offices every day, not just on the traditional Casual Friday," said Rice.
-"The exception is if employees are client-facing ― then chinos, not jeans.”
+In some cases, she said, “employees can wear jeans in the corporate offices every day, not just on the traditional Casual Friday.
+The exception is if employees are client-facing ― then chinos, not jeans.”

 Employers and employees should understand that there can be regional differences in what it means to be business casual.
 For example, Rice said that on the West Coast, chinos and a bomber jacket may count as business casual attire, but the East Coast tends to be more conservative.

 Regardless of the specific clothing permitted, a business casual dress code is meant to give employees the freedom to wear comfortable ― albeit work-appropriate ― clothing so they can focus on work performance instead of business attire.